Skip to main content

 Capital spending helps the council deliver on the Plan for North Lanarkshire with key investments in new Town and Community Hubs, Country Parks for the Future and supporting Town Visions.

-The council cannot move money between these two budgets and any savings must come from our revenue budget - which is our day to day costs for providing council services.
+The council cannot move money from the capital fund to the revenue budget - which is our day-to-day costs for providing council services.

 The General Fund and Housing Revenue Account (HRA) are revenue budgets, which include all income and expenditure incurred in the day-to-day running of the council.